Azure/GenAIOps/labs/prototyping.md

 ## Success Criteria

 - You can locate and explore models in the AI Agent Service catalog
-- You’ve run a side-by-side comparison of the 4.1 model against another candidate
+- You’ve run comparison between models
 - You’ve created an agent in the playground, connected it to the Contoso Electronics Employee Handbook index, and tested it with sample queries

 ## Prerequisites